Knowledge Transfer and Innovation Fund full guidance

 - farm visits

 Eligible costs will include the cost of organising, delivering and implementing projects.
-The following project cost may be supported:
+The following project costs may be supported:

 - development costs